vokimon/python-wavefile/README.md

 ### Binary dependencies

 Python dependencies are managed by the setup.py script.
-But still there are a couple of C/C++ dependencies.
+But still there are a couple of binary dependencies.
 In Debian/Ubuntu, you can install them by casting:

 ```bash